The Life Sciences Law Review: Mexico

 The Publicity Regulations define the term 'publicity' as any activity that includes all creation, planning, playing and broadcasting processes of advertisements in communication media with the purpose of promoting the sale or consumption of products or services.

-Promotional materials regarding pharmaceutical products and medical devices in Mexico are not subject to authorisation, provided these do not include information other than the names of the products and the entity manufacturing or distributing them or both.
+Promotional materials regarding pharmaceutical products and medical devices in Mexico are not subject to authorisation, provided these do not include information other than the names of the products and the entity manufacturing or distributing them, or both.
 Likewise, activities carried out involving health professionals are generally not subject to restriction, because it is possible to organise or sponsor congresses, sessions, courses, etc. regarding products, and to provide sample products, gifts, hospitality and entertainment.
+Most of the authority's verification efforts in these topics have been focused on dietary supplements and products that could have dual or similar use to those considered as medical devices and which are offered or marketed through social media or informal markets.

 x Distributors and wholesalers